-The hotel has a championship golf course literally a 2-minute stroll from the front door and a luxury spa which includes a beautiful swimming pool and jacuzzi.
-Unusually for luxury hotels, they allow children for 2 dedicated sessions a day, this was very much appreciated by us and our youngsters and the pool wasn’t by any means overrun with little ones so a relatively quiet swim was still enjoyed by all.
+The hotel has a championship golf course literally a 2-minute stroll from the front door and a luxury spa, which includes a beautiful swimming pool and jacuzzi.
+Unusually for luxury hotels, they allow children for two dedicated sessions a day, this was very much appreciated by our youngsters and us and the pool wasn’t by any means overrun with little ones, so all still enjoyed a relatively quiet swim.
 The spa offers a full menu of treatments and also includes a gym, a rock sauna, crystal steam room, and aromatherapy showers.

 Stay in one of 43 spacious guest rooms; choose your view from Classic Courtyard or Classic Parkland.
-The Luxury Parkland rooms also have balconies so you can really soak up that view.
-We were lucky enough to stay in the huge and very elegant Mercer Suite, one of the Courtyard Suites.
-It works incredibly well for families, we tend to find, even when we take over a suite, that the children’s beds take over the sofa and half the room, whereas here, they each had a camp bed and there was still plenty of room for a large corner sofa and plenty of floor space, it never felt cramped even with the four of us.
-The piece de la résistance though had to be the enormous bathroom!
+The Luxury Parkland rooms also have balconies so you can soak up that view.
+We were lucky enough to stay in the vast and very elegant Mercer Suite, one of the Courtyard Suites.
+It works incredibly well for families.
+We tend to find, even when we take over a suite, that the children’s beds take over the sofa and half the room, whereas here, they each had a camp bed, and there was still plenty of room for a large corner sofa and plenty of floor space, it never felt cramped even with the four of us.
+The piece de la résistance though, had to be the enormous bathroom!
 Simply beautiful with a large bathtub, his and hers sinks (or parents and children we found worked very nicely) and a shower big enough for the whole family (which no, we didn’t attempt).
-For an extra romantic stay, there’s also the option of upgrading to the Luxury Four Poster Suites for that bit more luxury and of course, a four-poster bed.
+For an extra romantic stay, there’s also the option of upgrading to the Luxury Four Poster Suites for that bit more luxury and, of course, a four-poster bed.

 Food & Drink

-The hotel bar includes a main room which has a trendy vibe with lots of monochrome and rich reds and then there’s also a lounge lined with books which boasts a roaring fire and huge sofas; ideal for an afternoon tea or to snuggle up with the Sunday papers.
+The hotel bar includes the main room that has a trendy vibe with lots of monochrome and rich reds, and then there’s also a lounge lined with books that boasts a roaring fire and huge sofas; ideal for an afternoon tea or to snuggle up with the Sunday papers.
 The Shelburne Restaurant is found just off the main bar and was alight with candles when we dined there.
 It manages to be classic enough for the older members of the family to feel comfortable and yet contemporary enough for younger guests.
-By day, the views across the countryside are divine and I can only imagine how pleasant it is out on the terrace in summer months.
-The restaurant has a creative, wide ranging menu with locally sourced produce and generous portions, we particularly enjoyed a very tasty Baked Camembert and the service was impeccable as ever.
-For more relaxed fare, there’s also the Clubhouse Brasserie which serves traditional English dishes overlooking the golf course.
+By day, the views across the countryside are divine, and I can only imagine how pleasant it is out on the terrace in summer months.
+The restaurant has a creative, wide-ranging menu with locally sourced produce and generous portions, we particularly enjoyed a very tasty Baked Camembert, and the service was impeccable as ever.
+For more casual fare, there’s also the Clubhouse Brasserie, which serves traditional English dishes overlooking the golf course.

 We love this hotel because it makes for the perfect countryside escape and is delightful for families and couples alike.